cbonoz/hedera21/README.md

 #### Broadcasting an incoming vote.

-- Pushes to connected clients and rewards the user with a fixed reward of 10 vocal (could be made dynamic or decreasing over time to sustain the operator balance).
+- Pushes to connected clients and rewards the user with a fixed reward of 10 vocal.
+Future work would be to make this reward dynamic or decreasing over time to sustain the operator balance.
   <img width=400 src="./assets/reward.png"/>

 ## Dev notes